vvedanta-jcrew/sslbigsite/README.md

  0.0.0.0 my-site.com

 To Use:
-1. run docker-compose up with the contect from the repo.
+1. run docker-compose up with the contents from the repo.
 2. https://localhost or https://my-site.com can be accessed.